zendeskgarden/react-components/.github/API.md

 ### Elements

-An `Element` is a high-abstraction API around a common pattern of interaction (container) and it's associated visual elements (views).
+An `Element` is a high-abstraction API around a common pattern of interaction (container) and its associated visual elements (views).

 An example of this would be a `Tabs` component with the following API: